 The real and complex number systems, point-set theory, concepts of limits and continuity, differentiation of functions of one and more variables, functions of bounded variation, rectifiable curves and connected sets.
-Required calculator: TI 89.
+Required calculator: TI 89 or Nspire CAS.
 Three hours.
-Prerequisite: Math Proof Techniques Test.
+Prerequisite: Junior Standing, Math Proof Techniques Test or Senior Standing.